 Vengurla is a small beach town in the Sindhudurg region of Konkan, Maharashtra in southern India.
-This beach town is surrounded by lush green foliage of cashew, coconut, mango and various other kind of berry trees.
+This beach town is surrounded by lush green foliage of cashew, coconut, mango and various other kinds of berry trees.
 The hills of Dabholi, Tulas and Mochemad lie in the north, east and south of Vengurla, while the mighty Arabian Sea is located to its west.

 There are multiple options to reach the town of Vengurla.
 The first option is to take a flight to Goa and then hop onto a local bus or hire a taxi/bike.
 Vengurla is around 67 km from Panjim, the state capital of Goa.